NelsonPython/AstroPiQuake/BuildIT.md

 <small>Permission to use this diagram has been requested from Raspberry Pi</small>

-## Interacting with Raspberry Pi Zero W
+## Interacting with Raspberry Pi

 Insert the pre-installed SD memory card comes with the Starter Pack.

-To connect directly to your Raspberry Pi Zero W, you will need a miniHDMI-to-HDMI adaptor and a microUSB-to-USB adaptor.
-Power Raspberry Pi with a wall plug or a USB battery capable of powering mobile phones.
+To connect directly to your Raspberry Pi, plug in a USB keyboard and USB mouse.
+Plug in the HDMI cable to a monitor or TV.
+Power Raspberry Pi with a wall plug or a USB battery capable of powering a mobile phone.

 You can connect remotely using Secure Shell (SSH).
 First, you must enable SSH.
 Click the <img src="images/raspberry.png" width=40> raspberry icon on the menu.
 Select ```Preferences```, then select ```Raspberry Pi Configuration```.
 Click the ```Interfaces``` tab and enable ```SSH```.